CloutContracts/whitepaper/README.md

 15. [See Also](https://github.com/CloutContracts/whitepaper#see-also)

 ## About
-CloutContracts is a smart contracts layer untop of and complimentary to BitClout, as well as potentially other social media platforms in the future as well.
+[CloutContracts](https://cloutcontracts.github.io/) is a smart contracts layer on top of and complimentary to BitClout, as well as potentially other social media platforms in the future as well.
+As a smart contracts layer, many creators onboarded to CloutContracts can create high performace DAPPs w/ an emphasis on low gas fees, customization, speed and various social aspects as well.
+This will eventually allow creators to build large scale networks, tokenization usecases, and bring blockchain adaptability to their fanbases.
+Unlike traditional rollup networks or DAPP tools, the emphasis is on the creator, adaptability, and expanded functionalities such as modular tools or microservices.
+CloutContracts aims to have creators feel like they aren't needing to chose between expanded functionality from running their own blockchain or accessibility from running on top of a network.
+This creates a new class of blockchain developers, in which ease of access is aimed towards both the most basic level to running complex lightweight apps on Javascript or Solidity.

 **Keywords:** *Smart Contracts, Distributed Computing, Blockchain, Decentralization, Social Media, Social Networks, DAPPs, Javascript, Computer Science, Compututational Sciences, DeFi, Ethereum, Sidechains, Networks, Cryptocurrency, Software Engineering*